 In Calabash, the “Seafood Capital of the World,” the food—a savory blend of seafood, southern favorites and mouthwatering treats—is only half the experience.
 The other half is the unique setting!
 Eateries right on the water, cozy restaurants to share with friends and Southern diners serving up the best home-style dishes, help to make up the unique atmosphere of this coastal town.
 It is where the world-famous Calabash style of cooking originated.
 Be sure to stop in at any of the original family-owned restaurants and try it for yourself.

-Our other islands and coastal towns boast excellent seafood and the views to match as well.
-Check out more waterfront dining options here.
 Not in the mood for seafood?
 No worries!
 There are a variety of cuisines and menu options served by our talented local chefs across the Brunswick Islands.

 Since their doors opened in 2002, Silver Coast Winery has prided itself on serving the best "European Style Wines at the Beach."
 Owner Maryann Azzato had a dream of opening her own winery since her father made wine throughout her childhood.
 In 2004, Winemaker Dana Keeler joined the team and dedicates his more than 35 years of wine making experience to Silver Coast, which has won over 300 national and international medals for its wines.
 Adult family members can also enjoy hand-crafted local libations at our area breweries.
 There are also a number of taprooms and wine bars open and ready to welcome your group!